 The Advanced Standing Program is an intensive program for a limited number of outstanding students who have graduated from a Council on Social Work Education (CSWE) accredited baccalaureate social work program.
-Applicants must have received their undergraduate degree within the last five years and must meet all other admission criteria for acceptance into the graduate social work program at Hunter, including above-average performance in their undergraduate social work major.
+Applicants must have received their undergraduate degree within the last five years and must meet all other admission criteria for acceptance into the graduate social work program at Hunter, including above- average performance in their undergraduate social work major.
 Applicants accepted into the program will be waived from some courses required in the first year of the MSW program.
 Students should review and confirm their individual registration requirements with an academic advisor prior to the start of classes.
-Advanced Standing students begin their studies in the fall; complete one academic year of full-time study, including a field placement that takes place three days per week during standard business hours; and continue their studies over the summer to finish the program.
-Alternatively (and depending on the student's chosen Practice Method), Advanced Standing students may choose to extend their program of study so they finish in the following fall.
+Hunter's Advanced Standing Program typically begins in the summer, followed by one academic year of full-time study, including a field placement which takes place three days per week during standard business hours.
+Alternatively (and depending on the chosen method), students may opt to begin their studies in the fall and continue through the academic year and the following summer.